BFSSI-Bioinformatics-Lab/HardCORE-Genome-Suite/README.md

 As well as the developers of the many programs and scripts that I have incorporated into our project, including ETE3, usearch/muscle, RAxML, FastTree, ...
 I am sorry if I have forgotten you!

-## Contact

-If you experience any bugs or difficulties in installing/using the HardCORE application, feel free to contact me (Brian) at brianhylee99@gmail.com .
-Nick at BFSSI may also be able to help; feel free to drop by his office or send an email at bfssi.nicholas.petronella@gmail.com